aucad/aml-networks/readme.md

 make plot
 ```

 Plot results of a previously performed experiment.
+By default, the plot is of
+results in output directory.
+To plot some other directory append `RES_DIR=some_path`
+to the command.

 ## Usage: Running Custom Experiments